Posting style

-When a message is replied to in e-mail, Internet forums, or Usenet, the original can often be included, or "quoted", in a variety of different posting styles.
+In text-based internet communication, a posting style is the manner in which earlier messages are included or quoted.
+The concept applies to formats such as e-mail, Internet forums and Usenet.

 The main options are interleaved posting (also called inline replying, in which the different parts of the reply follow the relevant parts of the original post), bottom-posting (in which the reply follows the quote) or top-posting (in which the reply precedes the quoted original message).
 For each of those options, there is also the issue of whether trimming of the original text is allowed, required, or preferred.

 For a long time the traditional style was to post the answer below as much of the quoted original as was necessary to understand the reply (bottom or inline).
 Many years later, when email became widespread in business communication, it became a widespread practice to reply above the entire original and leave it (supposedly untouched) below the reply.

 While each online community differs on which styles are appropriate or acceptable, within some communities the use of the "wrong" method risks being seen as a breach of netiquette, and can provoke vehement response from community regulars.

 Quoting previous messages

 In an e-mail reply, it is sometimes appropriate to include a full or partial copy of the original message that is being replied to; due to the asynchronous nature of Internet communication, people often engage in many conversations at the same time, and email responses may be received long after the original message was sent.
 For these reasons, the original poster may not be aware of what message a post is intended to be a response to, and providing context is helpful.
 Many email reading programs (mail user agents) encourage this behaviour by automatically including a copy of the original message in the reply editing window.

 Quoted text from previous messages is usually distinguished in some way from the new (reply) text.
 Often, the two parts are given different indentation.
-In the example below, the first line is the original message, the second line is the reply:
+In the example below, the first paragraph is the original message, the second is the reply: